 After a wet and windy night we woke up to sunny skies with a touch of fog.
 The bet we had made on the weather had turned out, so we headed over to Venice for the day.

 As I talked about yesterday I had to decide if we were going to take a gondola ride today.
-Instead I decided that we would ride on one of the ferries that acts like a bus.
+Instead I decided that we would ride on one of the ferries that acts like a bus called a vaporetto.
 Line 1 follows the Grand Canal and it costs considerably less than a gondola, and covers more ground.
-After a couple of stops we gained the two front seats in the bow of the waterborne bus.
+After a couple of stops we gained the two front seats in the bow of the vaporetto.
 This proves (at least to me)that it is possible to have romance without spending a lot of money.

 It was much less crowded than yesterday even with the better weather.
 The long Italian weekend was over, and there was only one cruise ship in town instead of the three that were here yesterday.
 So when we walked by St. Marks Cathedral we were shocked to see there was no line at all.
 Ton was in full photography mode so she sent me off to see how much it cost to enter.
 Another shock, it was free, so we headed in for a walk.
 St. Marks is the first cathedral we have come to that allows no photography so we do not have any pictures, but it was very beautiful.